Ten of the Best Walks You Can Do with Your Dog in and Around Auckland

 MACLEANS PARK FOR LOTS OF OFF-LEASH SPACE

 This Howick park is the largest in East Auckland, with huge open paddocks, picnic areas and a network of trails through the hills and woodland.
-There's a 30-minute, two-kilometre walk through Macleans Park through bush and wetlands, and take in views of Hauraki Gulf, Rangitoto and Waiheke Islands.
+There's a 30-minute, two-kilometre walk through Macleans Park through bush and wetlands, and you can take in views of Hauraki Gulf, Rangitoto and Waiheke Islands.
 At the park you'll also find off-leash reserve areas.
 Keep an eye on your pet as the local council recently planted many more native trees and shrubs, filling the area with lots of birds and other local wildlife.

 OAKLEY CREEK FOR HIDDEN URBAN WATERFALLS

 Oakley Creek is one of Auckland's longest urban streams and another place you'll see a lot of native plants and trees, as well as more exotic species.
 The creek is part of a larger walk which starts at Phyllis Reserve, takes you along the creek — also known as Te Auanga, and delivers you to a six-metre-high urban waterfall and the only waterfall in the centre of the city — it's one of Auckland's must-visit swimming holes too.
 The entire walk is about an hour and 4.5 kilometres long.
 At times the path is narrow and has steeper sections and stairs, so it's not a good idea to take a pram or scooters along.
-Nearby Heron Park offers an off-lash area to let your pooch loose when you've completed the walk.
+Nearby Heron Park offers an off-leash area to let your pooch loose when you've completed the walk.

 TOTARA PUHINUI CREEK FOR DOG POOLS AND NATIVE FORESTS